frob/frob.github.com/content/posts/2026-01-05-getting-xdebug-working-with-zed-starring-cloude.md

 I run everything in containers.
 The last thing I want is a random interpreter running on my system.
 I work in PHP, Go, Javascript, various DB, Python, and more.
 It all runs in containers.
 I compile Go using containers.
 I write Python using containers.
 Even my personal Godot projects are built/exported with containers.
 Why would I have node installed?

-At this point I didn't even follow any of the steps layed out by the AI.
+At this point I didn't even follow any of the steps laid out by the AI.
 I just installed Node.

 > **User:** I am getting this error in zed "process exited before debugger attached."